publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.0.3] - 2020-03-12 =

+* Fixed: JS error related to undefined editor when subject or content is empty;
+* Fixed: Permalinks for scheduled posts removing the preview param;
+* Fixed: Not all custom posts were available for notifications;
+* Added: Add top banner for the Pro version;

 = [2.0.2] - 2020-02-18 =

 * Fixed: Bulk actions in the notifications log page not working;